 GIZ’s support for the applicants accepted onto the project focuses on preparing for living and working in Germany.
 This includes language courses up to advanced level and a four-day nursing course.
-GIZ also helps nurses to get their qualifications from their home country recognised in Germany.
-Upon arrival in Germany, GIZ helps the nurses to integrate into their new home and complete the necessary administrative procedures.
+The federal enterprise also helps nurses to get their qualifications from their home country recognised in Germany.
+Upon arrival in Germany, it helps the nurses to integrate into their new home and complete the necessary administrative procedures.
 Staff at the hospitals and facilities prepare for the arrival of their new colleagues by attending an integration workshop.
 During the first year both the employers and the nurses can call a telephone hotline if they have any problems.

 This joint initiative of ZAV and GIZ has attracted a lot of interest.
 Since the project started in 2013, more than 2,000 nurses have been recruited and around 1,300 have started work already.
 Over 160 facilities have made use of the placement scheme.
 After four years, the programme is now well established and has gained recognition also at international level.
 It has been commended as best practice by the International Organisation for Migration (IOM) and the International Trade Union Confederation (PSI).

 The nurses themselves also recognise the benefits of the project – in spite of the initial challenges of learning German or getting their qualifications and training recognised.
 They feel well integrated and have grown both professionally and personally.
 Many of them have already completed advanced training, laying the foundations for a successful future in Germany.